-In addition, the committee will meet on an ad hoc basis to consider nominations to the CABIM group boards, and its various committees.
+In addition, the committee will meet on an ad hoc basis to consider nominations to the board and its committees.

-2.4.5 Bank Board ("The Board")
+2.4.5 Bank Board (The Board)

-The Bank Board is the primary governing body for the Bank and has ultimate responsibility for setting the bank strategy, corporate objectives and risk appetite.
+The Bank Board is the primary governing body for the Bank and has ultimate responsibility for setting the bank strategy, corporate objectives, and risk appetite.
 That strategy takes account of the interest of all stakeholders in the Bank.

 The Risk Appetite and Tolerances Statement ("RATS"), which is approved by the Board, sets out the levels of risk which the Bank is willing to take within the confines of the group strategy.
-The Board is also responsible for the establishment of a control environment to manage the risks encapsulated within the RATS, which is set out in the Enterprise Risk Management Framework (ERMF)
+The Board is also responsible for the establishment of a control environment to manage the risks encapsulated within the RATS, which is set out in the Enterprise Risk Management Framework ("ERMF").